 A week from today, I’m moving to New Haven, CT.
-I’ve got to be the only person excited about moving to Connecticut in January, but I am, because I’ll be starting a new job as a video producer at Yale School of Medicine!
+I’ve got to be the only person excited about moving to Connecticut in January, but I am, because I’ll be starting a new job as at Yale!
 Continue Reading

 A week from today, I’m moving to New Haven, CT.
-I’ve got to be the only person excited about moving to Connecticut in January, but I am, because I’ll be starting a new job as a video producer at Yale School of Medicine!
+I’ve got to be the only person excited about moving to Connecticut in January, but I am, because I’ll be starting a new job as at Yale!
 Continue Reading

 This weekend I was on the road with the European Union Election Observation Mission, traveling around southern Jordan on a field visit.
 We met with political and tribal leaders in Tafilah, Aqaba, Maan, South Badia, and Karak, and I tagged along to take pictures.
 While most of the time was spent driving or in offices for meetings, these are some of my favorite images, including a huge tent for campaign rallies outside of Karak, training election workers, Bedouin guys sitting at a coffee stop, and a Roma family.

 Ok so I selected this #2015bestnine myself.
 Some actually were my “most liked” but this is pretty representative of a crazy, challenging year.
 Living in two different countries, documenting the industrial war complex, getting #engaged… Here’s to a new year in #Amman. #jordan #turkey #cairo #travel #airports #camels #neverhome #vsco

 Since a good part of my day is spent perusing news from around the Middle East (and by extension, occasionally Europe, Central Asia, and Africa), editing articles from some of these organizations and wire services, and writing about various warlords and rebel groups, I want to take a minute to explore the kinds of language journalists use and how it varies from place to place.